davidjguru/dependency_injection_exercise/README.md

 git checkout refactor/rebuild_feature_as_service
 ```

+Remember that the initial status of the exercises can be seen in the [main](https://github.com/davidjguru/dependency_injection_exercise/tree/main) branch.
+And the final status with the successive merges of working branches is available in the [merged/final_status](https://github.com/davidjguru/dependency_injection_exercise/tree/merged/final_status) branch.

+**Working branches:**
+- refactor/rebuild_feature_as_service
+- feature/custom_breadcrumb

 ## Exercises

 1. We've got a controller and block, both outputting roughly the same thing.
 Please refactor these so the call to fetch data happens in a service.
 Then, inject that service in both the controller and block instead of using \Drupal::service()